 Other Experiences You May Enjoy:

-- Departure Point: Piazzale del Museo Borghese & the Arch of Constantine
+- Departure Point: Piazzale del Museo Borghese, 00197 Rome

-- Includes: English speaking guide, headphones to hear your guide, skip-the-line tickets to the Borghese Gallery, and skip-the-line tickets to the Colosseum
+- Includes: English speaking guide, headphones to hear your guide, Pre-booked priority skip-the-line tickets skip-the-line tickets to the Borghese Gallery

 With a Galleria Borghese guided tour, you’ll learn all about the Borghese family and their connection with the Popes and Napoleon Bonaparte.